Alex079/graphql-classes-maven-plugin/README.md

 The only goal of this plugin.
 This goal runs the classes generation and is bound to the phase generate-sources by default.

+## Operation

+The plugin uses graphql-java internally to build an AST and freemarker to create Java files form the AST.
+The generation process is therefore split in two steps: AST generation and files creation.
+The AST produced by graphql-java is compacted into a custom reduced AST which excludes optional content.
+The actual client code generation is intentionally left out of the scope of this plugin.

 ## Usage

 ### Configuration